The Fisherman and the Jinni: Synopsis

 The Sultan hears this and then assists the Prince in his liberation and revenge.
 He kills the slave and then takes his place covered in bandages in the tomb.
 He speaks in a thick accent to the wife when she arrives.
 He tells her if she'd change back the prince and the inhabitants he would be cured and they could pursue their love once more.
 She does as he commands and when she comes to greet him, the king pulls out his sword and cuts her in two.

 The king and the now-cured prince become close friends, and the fisherman who first found the fish is rewarded with his son being appointed the Sultan's treasurer, and the Sultan and the Prince marry the fisherman's two beautiful daughters.

 Analysis

 The story is classified in the international Aarne-Thompson-Uther Index as tale type ATU 331, "The Spirit in the Bottle".
-According to scholars Ulrich Marzolph, Richard van Leewen and Stith Thompson, similar stories have appeared as literary treatments in the Middle Ages (more especifically, since the 13th century), although Marzolph and van Leewen argue that the literaty treatments derive from legends about King Solomon.
+According to scholars Ulrich Marzolph, Richard van Leewen and Stith Thompson, similar stories have appeared as literary treatments in the Middle Ages (more specifically, since the 13th century), although Marzolph and van Leewen argue that the literary treatments derive from legends about King Solomon.

-In the same vein, in his 2004 revision of the ATU system, German scholar Hans-Jörg Uther indicated an Oriental origin for the tale type, of Jewish and Arabic provenance.
+This tale type is of Jewish and Arabian origin, later appearing in Europe during the Middle Ages.